 The NICHI project focuses on the wider factors which impact on the health and well being of individuals and the community, through supporting groups locally to identify and tackle health and well being concerns such as physical activity, nutrition, community safety and the environment.
 Previously, the NICHI small grants was an opportunity for groups to build on their experience and skills to address some of these issues.
 Some of the 28 projects funded included confidence building for young people, drugs and alcohol information events, and using music and dance to encourage older people to become more active.

 As well as promoting health and well being training in the community, the NICHI project officer has continued to deliver health and wellbeing information and support.
 This has included body image workshops to both youth groups and women’s groups and Age Health and Happiness workshops to older people’s groups.

 The project has continued to support communities to become involved in discussions and decision making around health improvement.
 The local community across Cookstown, Magherafelt and Coleraine had the opportunity to meet with Dr Michael McBride to discuss the “Fit and Well – Changing Lives” health and well being framework.

 The Health Alliance was developed by the NICHI project to provide an opportunity for communities, voluntary and statutory sectors to network, share information and best practice, engage in evidence based health improvement, access training and capacity building opportunities and contribute to sharing the health improvement agenda.

-For a wide range of resources and support available to create healthier communities, log onto the health alliance website www.healthallianceni.com Join free today at http://healthallianceni.com/membership-registration/ to get all the latest health news and opportunities in your area in a fortnightly e-zine.
+For a wide range of resources and support available to create healthier communities, To see the latest news from the Health Alliance, click here.
+If you would like to become a member of the Health Alliance to get the latest health news and opportunities in your area and a regular e-zine straight to your inbox.
 Why not sign up now!